bioinformaticsdotca/IDE_2023/module8/README.md

 ### Examine `kraken_out.txt`

-Before we visualize the data, let's take a look at `kraken_out.txt` since we will use this as input for visualization.
+Let's also take a look at `kraken_out.txt`.
 This file contains the kraken2 results, but divided up into a classification for every read.

 **Commands**
 ```bash